The Church of the East: Christianity’s Forgotten Fourth Branch

 At the heart of the Church of the East’s theological witness lies the mystery that occupied the ancient councils: How can Christ truly be God and truly be human?
 How can the infinite Word become flesh without ceasing to be infinite?
 How can the eternal God experience time, suffer, and die without compromising His divinity?

-The Council of Chalcedon (451) confessed that Christ is one person with two natures, “without confusion, without change, without division, without separation.”
-These adverbial formulas mark the limits of human language when approaching the mystery of the Incarnation.
+The Council of Chalcedon (451) confessed “one and the same Christ, Son, Lord, only-begotten, acknowledged in two natures which undergo no confusion, no change, no division, no separation… coming together to form one person and subsistence.”12 These adverbial formulas mark the limits of human language when approaching the mystery of the Incarnation.
 They do not explain the mystery; they protect it from false explanation.

 The Church of the East stands in Christian history as a monument to apostolic fidelity, missionary courage, and theological sophistication.
-It reminds us that the splits of 431 and 451 did not merely divide the Christian world into East and West; they created parallel Christianities, each claiming apostolic succession, each maintaining the fullness of the sacraments, each bearing witness to Jesus Christ in its own cultural and linguistic context.
+It reminds us that the splits of 431 and 451 did not merely divide the Christian world into East and West; they created parallel Christianities, each claiming apostolic succession, each preserving true sacraments, each bearing witness to Jesus Christ in its own cultural and linguistic context.

-For nearly fourteen centuries, the Church of the East flourished on a scale that dwarfs the imagination of modern Western Christians.
+For roughly fourteen centuries—from its apostolic origins to its catastrophic shrinking under Timur in the late fourteenth century—the Church of the East flourished on a scale that dwarfs the imagination of modern Western Christians.
 Its missionaries traversed the Silk Road.
 Its patriarchs commanded the loyalty of millions.
 Its monasteries became seats of learning.
 Its liturgy, ancient and profound, was prayed in dozens of languages across half the world.
+And in the diminished but unbroken witness of its modern heirs, the Church endures into its third millennium.

 Yet the church persists.
 In Iraq, Syria, and diaspora communities worldwide, Assyrian Christians and Chaldean Catholics continue to pray the Liturgy of Addai and Mari, to ordain bishops, to confess the faith of Nicea and Chalcedon (in their own vocabulary), and to bear witness that Christianity is far larger, older, and more diverse than a Western narrative can capture.